wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-godaddy-custom-domain-name.md

 <a name="bkmk_configurecname"></a>
 ## Add a DNS record for your custom domain

-To associate your custom domain with a web app in Azure Websites, you must add a new entry in the DNS table for your custom domain by using tools provided by GoDaddy.
+To associate your custom domain with a web app in Azure, you must add a new entry in the DNS table for your custom domain by using tools provided by GoDaddy.
 Use the following steps to locate the DNS tools for GoDaddy.com

 1. Log on to your account with GoDaddy.com, and select **My Account** and then **Manage my domains**.
 Finally, select the drop-down menu for the domain name that you wish to use with your Azure web app and select **Manage DNS**.